 Jason is hooked into a keeper too.
 Darren lands it.
 I’m snagged again.
 Jason has a big grin on his face as he says to Darren one keeper each … but not for long as while I’m tying on my third lot of terminal tackle Darren is into something that is testing the drag washers on his reel.
 I net it for him 2.6 kg?
 A very fat rainbow hen.

 While Darren is dealing with his fish I stand on his rock, he points out a patch of water he’s been casting into.
 Darren is saying something about letting my sinker roll past a certain spot before a trout will hit without looking up from re-baiting his line.
 “Can’t do that Darren!”
 “Why not?”
-“Because I’ve a fish on already mate!”
-Its just as well too that was my last bit of bait.
+“Because I have got a fish on already mate!”
+It is just as well too that was my last bit of bait.
 Darren puts the landing net under it, another 1.5 kg and a keeper.
 Something to fatten up the girlfriend so I’m contented and tie on a smelt fly.

 Jason hooks into a good keeper.
 It’s 2 kg plus.
 I put the net under it for him and snap a photo.
 Darren gets another keeper and releases 2 more of 1.4 kg each.
 Jason loses two big ones.
 Each because he has done his drag up to pull free of a snag and failed to undo the drag.
 Both fish made a spectacular sight jumping at close range.
 He then lands a third keeper.
 I figure its 50 gm short of the 1.5 kg mark and he is just keeping it to “rass” Darren along.
 Three keepers each like.

-Third cast I hook and land our smallest fish and get laughed at for my trouble.
-It’s about time to go but just then the Dam shuts down to maybe half power again.
+The third cast I hook and land our smallest fish and get laughed at for my trouble.
+It’s about time to go but just then the Dam shuts down to maybe half-power again.
 Has Auckland stopped for smoko?
 Darren wants a fourth keeper fish to be one up on Jason.
 I’m figuring I’ll tie a 2 kg trace on and try it.

 Jason is happy enough just sitting on a rock watching.
 He points me to the bit of water he’s been fishing.
 On my third cast, something decent takes my smelt fly and melts line off the spool.
 The fish comes in around Darren’s feet and he asks me do I want it netted.
 I tell him about the 2 kg trace and he very carefully puts the net under a 2.7 kg 100% condition factor rainbow.
 Jason snaps a photo of me holding it up in the rain while Darren is landing his fourth keeper.
 Yet another “fat” 1.5 and rainbow.